Man Charged with Murder of 3-Year-Old Along with Multiple Counts of Child Abuse - The Santa Barbara Independent

 In addition, Lopez is facing multiple counts of child abuse for four separate incidents that allegedly occurred between September 1, 2022, and February 2, 2023.
 He is also charged with having been previously convicted of a serious and violent felony, or a “strike” offense, the District Attorney’s Office said.

 Lopez is now being held on a $4 million bail.
+During his arraignment on Wednesday, he pleaded not guilty to all charges.
 His case is scheduled for a preliminary hearing setting on March 2, 2023 in the Santa Barbara Superior Court, and will be assigned to Judge Pauline Maxwell.